yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

 a_Linf = value(a_hat)
 ````

 YALMIP automatically concludes that the objective functions can be modeled using graph models based on linear inequalities, adds these, and solves the problems.
 We can simplify the code even more by using the [norm] operator.
-Here we also compute the least-squares solution (note that this norm, as written here, will generate a second-order cone constraint, ariing when the graph model for the second-order cone representable 2-norm is modeled).
+Here we also compute the least-squares solution (note that this norm, as written here, will generate a second-order cone constraint, arising when the graph model for the second-order cone representable 2-norm is modeled).

 ````matlab
 optimize([],norm(residuals,1));